Assessing Ionospheric Scintillation Risk for Direct-to-Cellular Satellite Communications using Frequency-Scaled GNSS Observations: Observations

 Fig. \ref{Fig4} shows the seasonal variation of scintillation.
 For all trends, the summer and winter seasons saw the lowest number of scintillation observations, while the equinoxes, and particularly the autumnal equinox (September--October), had the highest occurrence of scintillation, for both ground and space-based instruments.
-This period coincides with the solar terminator being parallel to the geomagnetic field \cite{otsuka2018review}.
-Similar to Fig. \ref{Fig3}, the occurrence peaks for low-band during the equinoxes are more than twice that for N255 and N256.
+This equinoctial enhancement of scintillation was also observed by \cite{Xu2026Multi}.
+This seasonal enhancement is commonly attributed to the Russell–McPherron effect \citep{russell1973semiannual}, enabled due to the reverse alignment between the Earth's magnetic field and that of the solar wind \citep{buschmann2024statistical}.
+Similar to Fig. \ref{Fig3}, the occurrence peaks for LB during the equinoxes are more than twice that for N255 and N256.

 Fig. \ref{Fig5} shows the yearly variation of scintillation, which shows the impact of solar activity.
 Additionally, Fig. \ref{Fig5} (lower) shows the solar radio flux at 10.7 cm in solar flux units (sfu)\footnote{The data was obtained from the GSFC/SPDF OMNIWeb interface at https://omniweb.gsfc.nasa.gov}, which is used as an indicator for solar activity.
-The sun undergoes an $11$ year cycle of activity, and the peak of the current solar cycle (cycle $25$) was in $2024$ \cite{jha2024predicting}.
+The sun undergoes an $11$ year cycle of activity, and the peak of the current solar cycle (cycle $25$) was in $2024$ \citep{jha2024predicting}.
 Therefore, observing the increase in strong scintillation from the solar cycle minimum in $2020$ to its peak in $2024$ allows us to understand how solar activity impacts the number of strong scintillation events at different D2C frequencies.
 Each trend shows similar values in $2020$ and $2021$ followed by a gradual increase in $2022$ and a sharp increase in $2023$ and $2024$.
 This increase is also reflected in the F7/C2 observations.
-Similar to Figs. \ref{Fig3}--\ref{Fig4}, the number of low-band strong scintillation occurrences is more than twice the other bands.
+Similar to Figs. \ref{Fig3}--\ref{Fig4}, the number of LB strong scintillation occurrences is more than twice the other bands.